mcguile/thesis/README.md

         - Bee: 0.17 seconds
         - Spider: 1.3 seconds
         - Ant: 4.8 seconds
-    - Optimised Spider to a time of 0.0002 seconds (!) by removing One-Hive checker and implementing custom approach
+    - Optimised Spider to a time of 0.0002 seconds (!) by removing one of the two One-Hive checkers and implementing custom approach
-    -
+    - Optimised Ant to a time of 0.085 seconds (!) by removing one of the two One-Hive checkers and implementing custom approach
+    - Other insects also modified in the same manner to no benefit or detriment